sverghes/WasteWarrior2/FIREBASE_SETUP.md

 - Users are identified by anonymous IDs like "Theatre Warrior 1234"
 - No personal information is stored
 - Department selection is the only identifying information
-- Consider implementing more restrictive Firestore rules for production use
+- Production-ready Firestore security rules implemented
+- Data validation ensures only proper leaderboard entries
+- Anonymous access controlled and monitored

 ## Production Deployment
-1. Update Firestore security rules for production
+1. ✅ Firestore security rules configured for production
+2. Monitor usage in Firebase Console → Usage tab
-2. Set up Firebase project billing if needed
+3. Set up Firebase project billing if usage exceeds free tier
-3. Monitor usage in Firebase Console
-4. Consider implementing user authentication for enhanced security
+4. Consider enabling Firebase Analytics for usage insights
+5. Review and update security rules periodically

 ## Testing
 The leaderboard will work immediately after Firebase setup.
 Test by: